slacy/openmusictheory.github.io/pitches.md

 ### Enharmonic equivalence ###

 Notice that some of the keys have two names.
 When two pitch classes share a key on the keyboard, they are said to have *enharmonic equivalence*.
-Theoretically, each key could have several names (the note C could also be considered Dbb, for instance), but it's usually not necessary to know more than two enharmonic spellings.
+Theoretically, each key could have several names (the note C could also be considered D&#9837;&#9837;, for instance), but it's usually not necessary to know more than two enharmonic spellings.

 ### Octave Designation ###